iineva/ipa-server/README.md

 * Out of the box
 * Free depoly, use `Heroku` as runtime and `Ali OSS` as storage, Both of them provide HTTPS access for free
 * The generated files are completely stored in external storage.
 Currently, it supports `S3` `Qiniu` `Alibaba Cloud OSS`
-* A single binary build-in all you need, just only about 10Mb
+* A single binary build-in all you need

 * [中文文档](README_zh.md)